GlobalPathogenAnalysisService/gpas-cli/README.md

-# A GPAS CLI and Python Library

-A Python library and command line interface for the Global Pathogen Analysis System
+A command line interface and Python library for the Global Pathogen Analysis System

-This is a skeleton

 ## Install (development)